Therapeutic Machines to Alleviate or Even Eliminate Pain in the Back, Neck and Knees

 The MedX spinal computerized assessment and strengthening machine is a proven system that works on localizing the deep muscles of the lumbar spine.
 Multifidus is a deep muscle which functions together with abdominals and pelvic floor muscles to stabilize the low back and pelvis during functional activities.
 In chronic spinal conditions these muscles may become inhibited and prevent full recovery of a back problem.

 MedX spinal treatment is used both for acute and chronic low back pain.

 Working with the physiotherapist you will be assessed and tested on the spinal MedX back extension machines for approximately one hour; testing will include both static and dynamic performance.
 The physiotherapist will put you through resisted range of motion and determine the correct weight for you to work with.

 Post-assessment, a 12-session program includes weekly supervised spinal MedX back extension exercises to increase your local back muscle strength, and hands on therapy with a physiotherapist.
 Other MedX machines may be used in the course of this treatment as well: for example: spinal rotation, chest and other general back machines.

-When you have chronic low back pain, your back muscles typically are in spasm, preventing your back from moving smoothly.
+When you have chronic low back pain, your back muscles are typically in spasm, preventing your back from moving smoothly.
 When you use the MedX LE machine, you are ‘forced’ to move your lower back.
-This movement can actually feel good, just like if you hurt your elbow or knee, you move it back and forth to help ‘work it out’.
+Just as when you move a hurt elbow or knee to 'work out the pain,' this movement can actually feel good.